 I am here in Edinburgh today to make the case for the United Kingdom.
-And to make the case for Scotland’s place in the United Kingdom.
+And

 And today, as the UK Government publishes its analysis of the implications in energy of Scottish independence, I want to talk specifically about Scotland’s energy future within the United Kingdom.